How to Support Your Baby’s Feeding Journey: Combining Spoon Feeding and Baby-Led Weaning

 Parental Reliance: As children get older, they may become overly reliant on caregivers to feed them, which can lead to frustration for both parents and children.

-Sensory Processing Difficulties: Limited experience with touching and manipulating foods can lead to sensory sensitivities, making it harder for children to accept new textures.
+Sensory Processing Difficulties: Limited experience with touching and manipulating foods can lead to sensory sensitivities (such as not wanting certain textures on their hands and face), making it harder for children to accept new textures.

-Pocketing of Foods: Delayed oral motor skills and reduced jaw endurance can result in food being pocketed in the cheeks instead of chewed and swallowed effectively.
+Pocketing of Foods: When babies are only spoon-fed purees, it increased the chances of delays in oral motor skills and jaw endurance, which can result in textured foods being pocketed in the cheeks instead of chewed and swallowed effectively.

-Preference for Soft Foods: Without exposure to solids, children may develop a preference for soft foods, increasing the risk of picky eating.
+Preference for Soft Foods: Without exposure to solids, children may develop a preference for soft foods and increase the risk of picky eating later on.

 Delayed Fine Motor Skills: Self-feeding helps build coordination and fine motor skills, which are essential for feeding independence.